datasciencedynamics/eda_toolkit_docs/source/eda_plots.rst

 .. admonition:: Notes

-    - All conditional distributions are plotted as overlays on a single axis per feature.
+    - All grouped distributions are plotted as overlays on a single axis per feature.
     - Density plots always represent probability density and do not support count-based normalization.